-Located just east of Dallas, the city of Mesquite, Texas, is the perfect mix of Southern hospitality and Western culture that make the Lone Star State so unique.
+Located just 15 minutes east of Downtown Dallas, the city of Mesquite, Texas, is the perfect mix of Southern hospitality and Western culture that make the Lone Star State so unique.
 Whether you live in the area or are just traveling through, make a point to carve out at least one day to check it out.
 With tons of attractions that set it apart from the rest — including a speedway, an arts center and a world-renowned rodeo — you’ll find plenty to fill your day.
 In fact, choosing what to do may be the toughest part of your trip.

 But don’t worry, help is here.
 Here are some recommendations for spending the perfect day in Mesquite, including some of the best dining and cultural attractions in the area.
 Take advantage of every moment and enjoy all that this Texas city has to offer.